The Ancient History of Beads

 Pendant with agate bead, Cyprus (Metropolitan Museum of Art)

-The Mesopotamian and Egyptian civilizations influenced the Minoan and Mycenaean Greek goldsmiths and artisans, and gemstones were imported to Greece from Western Asia and Egypt.
-Ancient jewelry from the Mycenaean period typically features stylized objects that symbolized nature and the gods.
-For example, the amphora, the grape cluster, and other symbols of abundance were believed to invoke the powers of the gods and confer prosperity on the wearer.
+The civilizations of Mesopotamia and Egypt strongly influenced the Minoan and Mycenaean artisans of the ancient Greek world, and gemstones were imported to Greece from western Asia and Egypt.
+Jewelry from the Mycenaean period often features stylized forms that symbolized nature and the gods.

-One of the most common and enduring type of bead that references the natural world is today called the melon bead.
-Scholars theorize that originally this shape may have symbolized the lotus, a sacred symbol in the ancient Near East and Egypt.
-In the ancient Egyptian creation myth, a lotus emerged from the primordial waters and opened to reveal the sun god at the birth of the cosmos.
-In Egyptian jewelry, the lotus was often represented while open in a fan shape.
-However, the lotus bud was also depicted tightly closed, which could be the origin of the melon bead design.
+One of the most enduring bead forms inspired by the natural world is the shape now known as the melon bead.
+Scholars believe this form may originally have symbolized the lotus, a sacred plant in the ancient Near East and Egypt.
+In Egyptian creation myths, a lotus emerged from the primordial waters and opened to reveal the sun god at the birth of the cosmos.

 String of Melon Beads, Palace of Amenhotep III, Egypt, ca. 1390–1352 BCE (Metropolitan Museum of Art)

-Both symbols represent the cycle of life and rebirth, as the closed lotus bud reopens each day with the rays of the sun.
-Intriguingly, the pendant below includes both forms of the lotus – the melon bead that may have represented the closed lotus at the top with the open lotus shown fanning out at the bottom.
+Both forms of the lotus symbolized the cycle of life and rebirth, as the closed bud opens each morning with the rising sun.
+Intriguingly, the pendant below includes both forms: a melon bead that may represent the closed lotus bud above, with the open lotus fanning outward below.

 Lotus pendant with two Egyptianizing heads attached, plus a melon bead, Egypt, 332–30 BCE (Metropolitan Museum of Art)

 Ancient Greek and Roman jewelry also featured beads of many shapes, including melon beads.
-Many of these beads had amuletic properties believe to impart healing or protective powers.
-This melon bead is made of rock crystal (quartz), one of the oldest gemstones and a symbol of clarity.
+Many of these beads were believed to possess healing or protective properties.
+The melon bead below is made of rock crystal (quartz), one of the oldest gemstones and a symbol of clarity.

 Pendant, Greek, 4th century BCE (National Archaeological Museum of Taranto)

-The omphalos at Delphi, a marble carved stone that for Greeks symbolized the “navel of the world” where all life began, also references the shape of the melon or lotus bead.
-The omphalos stone was one of the most important and sacred artifacts of ancient Greece.
-The relief carvings on the stone depict a woolen mesh decorated with semiprecious stones, which resemble strands of melon beads.
-Omphalos (or navel) stones are found across the ancient world, including at Karnak and Thebes in ancient Egypt, where they took different shapes but also held sacred meaning.
+The omphalos at Delphi—a carved marble stone that symbolized the “navel of the world” for the Greeks—also references the melon or lotus bead.
+The omphalos was one of the most sacred objects in ancient Greece.
+Its carved surface depicts a woolen mesh decorated with semiprecious stones, resembling strands of melon beads.

 Omphalos of Delphi, Greece (Archaeological Museum of Delphi)

 The use of beads in jewelry is part of a tradition as old as human history.
-Even today, we still wear beads as adornment, use them to guide spiritual practice (such as rosaries, prayer beads, mala beads), and recognize them as powerful symbols and talismans.
-It is astonishing to think that such a tiny object can carry so many layers of history and meaning.
+Even today we wear beads as adornment and use them to guide spiritual practices, such as rosaries, prayer beads, and mala beads.
+It is truly incredible that such a tiny object can carry so many layers of history and meaning.